All Episodes

 And so your book has actually opened up the door for some other chapter books, which has been pretty exciting.

-So um we've actually read to him kind of a fictitious story that kind of details Kuba Khan and um uh some other he's he has a bent toward a love of history anyway, so we're trying to kind of encourage that right now.
+So we've actually read to him kind of a fictional story that kind of details Kubla Khan and some other, he has a bent toward a love of history anyway.

-Uh I am I'll tell you what, I can't tell you how ecstatic I am to be playing a small role in that.
+I'll tell you what, I can't tell you how ecstatic I am to be playing a small role in that.

-Well, we're we're just grateful, and I'm I'm so glad you did it.
+I'm so glad you did it.

-I know sometimes it's scary to embark on a new adventure like that, but we're just so grateful um for it.
+I know sometimes it's scary to embark on a new adventure like that, but we're just so grateful for it.

 It is.

-I'll be uh can I be can I can I be honest with you about I'm I may I may as well, since she brought it up here, it can be scary to embark on a new adventure.
+I may as well, since she brought it up here, it can be scary to embark on a new adventure.

-This back in the early nineties.
+This is back in the early 90s.

 And it was back when there wasn't anything but me.

-There was no other talk shows, there was no Fox News or any of that.
+There was no Fox News or any of that.

 And I had people say to me, have you considered the downside?